-MMSPs are exclusive to the Domestic RHI and participants who have them receive extra payments if they allow the government to access the data that the MMSP collects.
+MMSPs are exclusive to the Domestic RHI and participants who have them receive extra payments if they allow the government to access the data that they collect.
 This data may be used to gain valuable insights into the performance of renewable installations and to aid in future policy design.
-All data is treated in accordance with the Data Protection Act 2018 and the General Data Protection Regulation 2018.
+All data is treated in accordance with the Data Protection Act 2018 and the UK General Data Protection Regulation 2018 (UK GDPR).